ysak-y/alexam/README.md

 # alexam
 Simulate Alexa interaction for testing and debugging (beta).
-It is highly inspired by virtual-alexa.
+It is highly inspired by [virtual-alexa](https://github.com/bespoken/virtual-alexa).

+## Features

+### Send mock request to your handler and get resopnse

+alexam can mock sevaral types of request in alexa-skill-kit like `LaunchRequest`, `IntentRequest` and `Alexa.Presentation.APL.UserEvent`.
+And can send it to your handler.
+So you can test your handler easily.

+### Retain session attributes

+alexam can retain session attributes until end session.
+So you can test multi-turn interaciton.

-## Why alexam
+## Why alexam?

 ### Configure easily